Barbi Twins: Marine life

 In 2010 they helped bring public awareness to the ban on seal hunting in Canada by doing a media blitz to help end the brutality of seal hunting, the dangers to the sea turtles and other endangered species affected by the BP oil spill, and helped lobby and pass HR5566, the Animal Crush Video Prohibition Act Bill (banning violent images against animals on websites).

 Film and video

-The Twins use their celebrity status in every way they can including offering their images up in posters displaying their "wacky humor and good looks" (Fox News), such as their 2010 posters to support causes such as the Anti Fur movie "Skin Trade" and the cruelty that happens in the dairy industry in the documentary 'Earthlings'. and their 2011 Covers and featured articles in True Cowboy Magazine and their continuing fight to save the wild horses (February and April 2011 issues).
+The Twins use their celebrity status in every way they can including offering their images up in posters displaying their "wacky humor and good looks", such as their 2010 posters to support causes such as the Anti Fur movie Skin Trade and the cruelty that happens in the dairy industry in the documentary Earthlings.=, and their 2011 covers and featured articles in True Cowboy Magazine and their continuing fight to save the wild horses (February and April 2011 issues).

 Other efforts

-The twins participate in animal rescue projects.Models Share Tips On Helping Animals During Natural Disasters, (September 1, 2009), The Strategy Room, Fox News In 2011, they worked the Animal Welfare Institute to support the ban on horse slaughter. and appeared in the documentary The Petition about the issue.
+The twins participate in animal rescue projects.
+In 2011, they worked the Animal Welfare Institute to support the ban on horse slaughter. and appeared in the documentary The Petition about the issue.